raselinfo/p-paradigms/README.md

   this.radius = radius;
 }

-// Inherit Shape class property
-Circle.prototype = Object.create(Shape.prototype);
+// Inherit Shape class property / we can also create an extend function Circle.prototype = Object.create(Shape.prototype);

 Circle.prototype.name = "Rasel";